 Definition: Metaphor

 The definitions of metaphor often describe it as a figure of speech where one thing is elaborated on as if it were something else, helping to create more vivid imagery in our minds.
 In simpler terms, the meaning of a metaphor is to explain one thing by directly comparing it to something else, even though the two things are not usually alike.
 For the comparison, you choose a picture that you use to explain and illustrate the characteristics of the issue you are explaining.
 Using figurative language, we can convey complex ideas in an easy-to-understand manner by illuminating the characteristics of one thing through the familiar aspects of another.
-They are found in folk or field songs, films, popular songs, and even presidential speeches.
+This stylistic device is found in folk or field songs, films, popular songs, and even presidential speeches.

 Etymology